-Performance Range as a Percentage of Target
+Performand Performance Range as a Percentage of Target

 Metric Below Threshold Threshold Target Maximum

 Adjusted EBITDA Less than 75% 75% 100% 125%

 PWCPS More than 110% 110% 100% 90%

 Payout Range 0% 50% 100% 200%

-With respect to each of the corporate performance metrics, no AIP is awarded if actual performance is below the threshold for the performance goal and no payout is made in excess of 200% of the AIP target amount, regardless of the performance achieved.
+With respect to each of the corporate financial performance metrics, no AIP is awarded if actual performance is below the threshold for the performance goal and no payout is made in excess of 200% of the AIP target amount, regardless of the performance achieved.
 Under the terms of the AIP, the Committee makes the same adjustments that are made for non-recurring or unusual items in our financial results as reported to our shareowners in determining whether performance goals have been met.

-2022 Corporate Performance Goals.
-At the July 2021 meeting, the Board approved the following Corporate Performance Goals for the Company for the July 1, 2021 through December 31, 2021 performance period: EBITDA of \$165 million and PWCPS of 31.6%, which reflected the Company's business plan for the first half of Fiscal 2022.
-At its February 2022 meeting, the Board established the following Corporate Performance Goals for the Company for the January 1, 2022 through June 30, 2022 performance period: EBITDA of \$206 million and PWCPS of 30.7%.
+2023 Corporate Financial Performance Goals.
+At the July 2022 meeting, the Board approved the following Corporate Financial Performance Goals for the Company for the July 1, 2022 through December 31, 2022 performance period: EBITDA of \$150 million and PWCPS of 32.1%, which reflected the Company's business plan for the first half of Fiscal 2023.
+At its January 2023 meeting, the Board established the following Corporate Financial Performance Goals for the Company for the January 1, 2023 through June 30, 2023 performance period: EBITDA of \$192 million and PWCPS of 32.2%.
 At the time it set these respective goals, the Board considered the targets to be challenging for the Company, but achievable if the financial and strategic plans of the Company were well executed.
-These Corporate Performance Goals were then adopted by the Committee as the target Corporate Performance Goals under the Fiscal 2022 AIP.
+These Corporate Financial Performance Goals were then adopted by the Committee as the target Corporate Financial Performance Goals under the Fiscal 2023 AIP.